 Suitability for New Owners

 Cockapoos are excellent dogs for new owners who are learning to deal with a pooch in their family.
 Since they don’t need a huge amount of training or maintenance, you can look to learn everything you need to know as you go along.
+If you are worried about drool, then a cockapoo won’t drool as much as a pug.

 However, Pugs benefit from having an experienced owner who knows how to handle them.
 Someone can get a Pug as their first-ever dog, but it would be a fairly difficult way to get started.